System Performance Optimizations

 Introduction

 To optimize the performance of a system, there are generally two metrics that we measure, latency and throughput.
 Latency is the time it takes to complete a single task, while throughput is the number of tasks that can be completed in a given amount of time.
-In a user-facing system, lower latency usually means better interaction experience, while higher throughput usually means better system efficiency.
+For instance, in a user-facing system, lower latency usually means better interaction experience, while higher throughput usually means better system efficiency.

 Batch Processing and Data Parallelism